NRB-Tech/partition_hex/README.md

 ## Installation

-1. Add this repository as a module in your Zephyr application:
+1. Add this repository as a module in your NCS application:

 ```bash
 # Add to your west.yml